termsurfback/chew.tree/hack/sort/readme.md

 If you want the AST for a specific task:

     task insert
-      loom true
+      mesh true

 If you want the AST for a whole module, just add it at the top level:

-    loom true
+    mesh true

 If you want the AST for everything, you can do this in a role file:

     file ./**/*.link
-      loom true
+      mesh true

     suit insertable
-      loom true
+      mesh true

       task insert

-The loom is the _final_ compiled target, which links to the link CST.
+The mesh is the _final_ compiled target, which links to the link CST.

 If you want the full AST with the CST, you need to simply parse the file again at runtime.
 Or perhaps there is a special `code true` term?

-The code is accessible in loom, you just read the file with loom and get the AST, then match it to the form id.
+The code is accessible in mesh, you just read the file with mesh and get the AST, then match it to the form id.
 Or do whatever to generate documentation, or use in the linter.

 So it's like, we call:

-    loom/make-tree
+    mesh/make-tree

 That gives us the final compiled tree, without typechecking or any of that.

-    loom/mold-tree
+    mesh/mold-tree

 That does typechecking and type inference.

-    loom/save-js
+    mesh/save-js
-    loom/save-link
+    mesh/save-link

 These take an AST and write the output file.